16 Treatment effect models

 mice_weights |> ggplot(aes(diet, log2(body_weight), fill = sex)) + geom_boxplot()

-we see that there diet effect is observed for both sexes and that males are heavier than females.
+we see that the diet effect is observed for both sexes and that males are heavier than females.
 Although not nearly as obvious, it also appears the diet effect is stronger in males.
-A linear models that permits a different expected value four groups, 1) female on chow diet, 2) females on high-fat diet, 3) male on chow diet, and 4)males on high-fat diet,

-Statistical textbooks describes several other ways in which the model can be rewritten to obtain other types of interpretations.
-For example, we might want \(\beta_2\) to represent the average treatment effect between females and males, rather that the female treatment effects.
-This is achieved by defining what contrasts we are interested.
+Statistical textbooks describe several other ways in which the model can be rewritten to obtain other types of interpretations.
+For example, we might want \(\beta_2\) to represent the overall diet effect (the average between female and male effect) rather than the diet effect on females.
+This is achieved by defining what contrasts we are interested in.

-In R we can specific this model using the following
+In R, we can specific the linear model above using the following:

 fit <- lm(body_weight ~ diet*sex, data = mice_weights)